The BSN Graduate will be able to:

 1. Practice safe professional holistic nursing care.

 2. Integrate Christian values and ethics into professional nursing practice.

-- Apply to nursing practice an ethical framework that incorporates Christian worldview, moral concepts, professional ethics, law and respects diverse values and beliefs.
+7. Practice professional nursing within an ethical and just framework that incorporates a Christian worldview, moral concepts, legal reasoning, and respect for diversity in values and beliefs.

 The baccalaureate nursing programs at Eastern University are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW Suite 750, Washington, D.C.
 20001, (202) 887-6791.